cps-atlas/safe-mpd/README.md

 To run model-based diffusion to optimize a trajectory, run the following command:

 (250801) need to be rewritten, but here are the checkpoint notes.
 1. when you run tune_mbd.py, you need to install torch as well.
 But it does not support cuda perfectly, so it has some computation slow down.
-In RTX 4090, the average pure diffusion time with jax[cuda12] only was 0.56, for tt2d and with gated_rollout.
+In RTX 4090, the average pure diffusion time with jax[cuda12] only was 0.56, for tt2d and with shielded_rollout.
 This can be reproduced by running stat_mbd.py, but without the torch installed (so just the plain docker container).
 So, make sure if you have run tune_mbd.py, down the docker contariner and up again so that you use clean docker container (without torch).

 ```bash
 cd mbd/planners